anchalmarwah/amazonconnect-exportagents/README.md

 Most common errors:
 Permission Denied errors: Make sure you have provided IAM role of Lambda relevant permissions like reading files from S3,AWS Connect getting agent list and describing attributes in AWS Connect.
 Timeout Errors- Make sure your Lambda has enough time out to run properly, and adjust as per your agents in contact center.
+Pagination Errors-If your contact center is huge, please change pagination settings in your lambda code, as in how many API calls to be made currently set to 100 at one go, then process next batch in the lambda "BulkExportAgentsLambda"